Pride is nigh, and what good is a story, if I don’t share more of it.

 It’s OK.
 She doesn’t know me.

-She more than likely doesn’t even know what she did, just like the reachable-with-ease man at the top (they eschew bureaucracy…) doesn’t know what he did, when he gave into the capricious, vilifying words of some basic Rachel from around Nob Hill somewhere, whose threat to take her business to Whole Foods/Amazon immediately proved my value to him.
+She more than likely doesn’t even know what she did, just like the reachable-with-ease man at the very top (they eschew bureaucracy at the company…) doesn’t know what he did, when he gave into the capricious, vilifying words of some basic Rachel from around Nob Hill somewhere, whose threat to take her business to Whole Foods/Amazon immediately proved my value to him.

 Or, maybe, he did know.
 I don’t know.